appserver-io/appserver/get-started/psrs.md

 * [socket](https://github.com/appserver-io-psr/http-message)
 * [deplyoment](https://github.com/appserver-io-psr/deployment)

 > As theses `PSRs` are still in progress, our guarantee actually is **NOT** valid for those.
-We hope, that we can extend the guarantee with the next release, so it'll also include the `server specific PSRs` then.
+We hope, that we can extend the guarantee with the next releases, so it'll also include the `server specific PSRs`.

 ## What does our `PSRs` mean for you
 ***